KLunos/IT-Portfolio/pfsense.md/README.md

 # pfSense Firewall and VLAN Segmentation

 ## Purpose
-I built pfSense as the edge firewall and router for my home lab to practice real-world network segmentation, access control, and troubleshooting.
+I built pfSense as an edge firewall and router for my home lab to practice real-world network segmentation, access control, and troubleshooting.

 ## What I Built
 - WAN/LAN routing using pfSense as the gateway